RhysEJF/radical-alignment/concepts/cognitive-forking.md

 In human social networks, forking is too expensive.
 If you publicly fork from your tribe's worldview, you risk exile.
 Your reputation suffers.
 Your relationships strain.
 The social cost is often higher than the epistemic benefit.

-So people either stay silent about the crony beliefs they notice, or they leave the entire tribe—throwing away the merit beliefs along with the crony ones.
+So people either stay silent about the crony beliefs they notice, or they leave the entire tribe, throwing away the merit beliefs along with the crony ones.

 But in the dialogical network, your AI proxy can fork without social cost.